Learn how to ship impactful customer journeys with Builder

 In your new page, go to the Featured tab, then Simple and drag and drop the Featured Content template into the working area.
 This template takes care of most of our styling and is responsive by default so our page will look great on any device.

-👉Tip: This tutorial focuses on getting Builder data on the page, so doesn't cover styling and plain text in detail.
-If you'd like the duplicate the "Delicious Recipes" header, drag in a text box, change the color to a dark orange, and set the font to 40px and Alex Brush.
+Tip: This tutorial focuses on getting Builder data on the page, so doesn't cover styling and plain text in detail.
+If you'd like to duplicate the "Delicious Recipes" header, drag in a text box, change the color to a dark orange, and set the font to 40px and Alex Brush.

 Now that you have the template on the page, go to the Data tab and click the Builder icon.